espeak-ng/espeak-ng/docs/mbrola.md

 The list is searched from start to finish, until a match is found.
-Therefore, a line with more specific match condition should appear before a line which matches the same eSpeakNG phoneme but with a more general condition.
+Therefore, a line with more specific match condition should appear before a line which matches the same eSpeak NG phoneme but with a more general condition.

 __Note:__

-You can get list (and descriptions) of defined phonemes for particular eSpeakNG language by entering command in `phsource` folder:
+You can get list (and descriptions) of defined phonemes for particular eSpeak NG language by entering command in `phsource` folder:

 	egrep "^phoneme " phonemes ph_english|cut -d$' ' -f2-|sort